mhrimaz/AwesomeJavaFX/README.md

 - [JFXScad](https://github.com/miho/JFXScad) - JavaFX 3D Printing IDE based on JCSG.
 - [TilesFX](https://github.com/HanSolo/tilesfx) - A JavaFX library containing tiles for Dashboards.
 - [JideFX](https://github.com/jidesoft/jidefx-oss)- JideFX Common Layer is a collection of various extensions and utilities for to JavaFX platform.
 The JideFX Common Layer is the equivalent to the JIDE Common Layer in the JIDE components for Swing.
 - [Undecorator](https://github.com/in-sideFX/Undecorator) - Decorate undecorated JavaFX stages with custom skin.
 This helper brings a nustom look to your JavaFX stages.
+- [FlexBoxFX](https://github.com/UltraMixer/FlexBoxFX) - FlexBoxFX is a JavaFX implementation of CSS3 flexbox layout manager.